I am the editor of a wonderful webcomic from SockBucketFrance called "The Freelance Club".

 The world skipped.

-Flames as high as mountains spread across the seas of Earth.
+Flames as high as mountains spread across the oceans of Earth.

 The world skipped.